Top 10 Most Anticipated Upcoming Anime

 9. Sakamoto Days Part 2

-➡️ Why we're looking forward to it: Adapted from a very popular manga, it mixes comedy, action, and gags.
-The first part set the bar high, which raises concerns that the sequel will keep up the pace.
+➡️ Why we're looking forward to it: An adaptation of a very popular manga, blending comedy, action, and gags.
+The first part set the bar high, which makes us fear the sequel will maintain the pace.

-🗓️ Date / Info: Sakamoto Days Part 2 scheduled for summer / mid-2025 according to anime schedules.
+🗓️ Date / info: Sakamoto Days Part 2 is scheduled for summer / mid-2025 according to anime calendars.

-⭐ What we hope: That the humor stays fresh, that the fights are clearly choreographed, and that the supporting characters get screen time to shine.
+⭐ What we hope for: That the humor retains its freshness, that the fights are clear in their choreography, and that the secondary characters have screen time to shine.

 10. Solo Leveling Season 2

 ➡️ Why we're waiting for it: A true web phenomenon, Solo Leveling has won over a huge audience.
-The first season laid the foundations, and the sequel is eagerly awaited to deepen the lore, develop the antagonists, and ramp up the visual appeal.
+The first season laid the groundwork; the sequel is eagerly awaited to delve deeper into the lore, develop the antagonists, and enhance the visuals.

 🗓️ Date / info: Season 2 release announced for early January 2025.

-⭐ What we hope for: Epic boss scenes, animation that lives up to expectations, and a plot that doesn't run out of steam.
+⭐ What we hope for: Epic boss scenes, animation that lives up to expectations, and a plot that doesn't lose steam.

 flashbacks of the biological parents, and that the pace remains good, without unnecessary filler.